wanjawischmeier/realtime-translation-frontend/README.md

 - [ ] For room list etc: refresh on connection reestablished
     - [ ] On connected callback in ServerHealthProvider
 - [x] Add restart room logic
-- [ ] Bug: not always recognizing when password cookie expires, should be asking for pw again in that case
+- [x] Bug: not always recognizing when password cookie expires, should be asking for pw again in that case.
+Implement new system for authentication
 - [x] Add connection_id cookie
 - [x] Ask if transcripts can be saved/downloaded by users (@substratoo)
 - [x] Fix: room viewer not rendering properly